 - The "mobility account" that employees can use to track their mobility expenses will have to include tracking of their pillar 1 expenses for more transparency.

 - The government also provides for a flat rate method of calculating Pillar 1 expenses, if the employer chooses not to record the actual expenses.

 Changes in pillar 2

 - Bicycles and similar soft mobility vehicles: garage expenses, protective equipment and visibility equipment (for the driver and passenger) are added to the list of authorised expenses for soft mobility.

 - Housing costs: the radius around the workplace for deducting housing costs is increased from 5 km to 10 km for all employees!

 - Housing costs: homeowners can now deduct the monthly interest AND capital repayments on their loans from their budget.

 - Public transport subscriptions are extended to the worker's family members and are no longer exclusively dedicated to commuting.

 - Parking costs related to the use of public transport (e.g. parking at the train station to take the train) are added to the list of allowed expenses.

-- Bicycle and pedestrian mileage allowances can be paid to the employee from their Mobility Budget.
+- The allowances for movements on foot and with locomotion equipment can be paid to the employee from their Mobility Budget.